Simulation-Software-Engineering/Lecture-Material/04_documentation/technical_writing_slides.md

 Who did something wrong?
 The software or the user?

+- Example preCICE:
     - The user -> error
     - The software -> assertion
 - Make this transparent to the user

 ---